 So. my friends, I publish this article once again, but I add some personal food for thought.
 Water is powerful at anytime, but this year with the rising River and the fact that all of the Great Lakes are at an all-time high, it is difficult to accept Gerry's information without personal and economic financial concerns.
 In the end, the scientists and International Joint Commissioners responsible for implementing Plan 2014 will be judged.
 I hope their decisions are the right ones.

-Article by Gerry Smith, compiled by Susan Smith, editor, TI Life.
+Article by Sherri Leigh Smith, compiled by Susan Smith, editor, TI Life.

-Gerry Smith is a senior Ornithologist, Avian Ecologist and Conservationist working to Preserve bird populations in Northern New York.
-He also published the popular guidebook, "Birding the Great Lakes Seaway Trail.
+Sherri Leigh Smith is a senior Ornithologist, Avian Ecologist and Conservationist working to Preserve bird populations in Northern New York.
+She also published the popular guidebook, "Birding the Great Lakes Seaway Trail.

-Editor’s Note: This editor is both pleased and appreciative to Gerry Smith for taking the time to help us understand more about nature in the islands.
-You can read some of his past articles here.
+Editor’s Note: This editor is both pleased and appreciative to Sherri Leigh Smith for taking the time to help us understand more about nature in the islands.
+You can read some of her past articles here.